 Infographic_Positively-Safe-1in5-women-HIV

-We know that people can live healthy lives with HIV now with a consistent regime of medication and support from healthcare providers.
-However, women living with HIV who have experienced abuse, especially if it’s recent, are less likely to maintain medical care needed to keep them healthy and alive.
-Don’t let the conversation end here – learn more about how you can build partnerships to link women living with HIV/AIDS to care when they experience domestic violence by visiting: nnedv.org/positivelysafe.
+We know that people can live healthy lives with HIV now with a consistent regimen of medication and support from health care providers.
+However, women living with HIV who have experienced abuse, especially if it’s recent, are less likely to be able to maintain medical care needed to keep them healthy and alive.
+Don’t let the conversation end here – learn more about how you can build partnerships to link women living with HIV/AIDS to care when they experience domestic violence by visiting NNEDV.org/PositivelySafe.

 Infographic_Positively-Safe-HIV_not-linked-health-care